Germany: Munich police shoot suspect near Israeli Consulate – DW – 09/05/2024

 While initial police statements online all referred to a "person," police referred to the suspect as a man speaking to the media.

-Bavaria's Interior Minister Joachim Herrmmann later said that the suspect had died of his wounds.
-He said the man's identity was still being investigated, and also that the suspect had fired shots at police.
+Bavaria's Interior Minister Joachim Herrmann later said that the suspect had died of his wounds.
+He said the man's identity was still being investigated, and also that the suspect had fired shots at police first.

+"He shot directly at the police officers, they returned fire," Herrmann said.

 A police spokesman said that five officers had been involved in the exchange of fire, and that the man had been using a long-barreled weapon.